Vyral/base-template/_posts/2021-10-14-how-inflation-is-affecting-real-estate.md

 Not only is inflation here, but it’s much more rampant than the Federal Reserve will acknowledge.
 All of us have stories about products that we are used to buying increasing two to three times their normal cost in the past two years. **With semiconductors, lumber, raw materials, and warehousing costs all skyrocketing due to lack of supply, it’s no wonder that cars, homes, and electronics have gone up considerably in price.**

-What makes this round of inflation exponentially worse is the fact that there is one thing that’s increased in supply at an alarming rate: The amount of newly printed money entering the economy. **The housing market is about to see another price jump soon, and this time I believe it will be in the North Jersey/Metro NYC area.**
+What makes this round of inflation exponentially worse is the fact that there is one thing that’s increased in supply at an alarming rate: the amount of newly printed money entering the economy. **The housing market is about to see another price jump soon, and this time I believe it will be in the North Jersey/Metro NYC area.**

 So, what’s the Fed telling us right now?
 The first thing they're saying is that push inflation is happening.
 This is a scenario in which all of the additional costs of the inflated goods used to fabricate products and services are pushed onto the buyer.
 The Fed has been calling this “transitory” inflation, suggesting that it’s temporary and will fade over time.